-I started to remove my gloves.
+I removed my gloves, tucking them into my pocket.
 “Yes.”
-I did encourage people to buy something they loved from my store after using my special services, but he didn’t need to know that.
+I usually encouraged people to buy something they loved from my store after using my special services, but he didn’t need to know that.
 “Come on over to the counter.”

-He followed me over to the counter where I slipped behind it and sat on my tall stool.
-Sitting when reading imprints was always the best idea, just in case, though what he had couldn’t be all that serious.
+He followed me to the back of my store, where I slipped behind the counter and sat on my tall stool.
+Sitting when reading imprints was always the best idea, just in case, though what he’d brought couldn’t be all that serious.

 “That’s great,” I said.
 The cherry-stained wood chest wasn’t anything special, antique-wise, but I could see why the boy liked it.
 The rounded top and the black hasp reminded me of pirates and hidden treasure.
 There was a place for a padlock, though he didn’t seem to have one.

 “No, it’s not great.”
-He frowned and moisture glinted in his eyes.
+He frowned, and moisture glinted in his eyes.
 Brown eyes, I noted.
-Deep brown, though I was sure his mother’s had been blue.
+Deep brown, though I was sure his mother’s eyes were blue.
 He opened the chest and turned it around so I could see into it.
 “Because it’s gone.
-All of it except the change.”
+All of it except some coins.”

-He was right.
-Inside the chest were a few folded pieces of paper, a dirty string, a crystal-shaped object, a small ball, and a handful of change.
+Inside the chest were a few folded pieces of paper, a dirty string, a crystal-shaped object that had likely been a pull to a set of blinds, a small ball, and a handful of change.
 Not one bill of any denomination in sight.

-He looked ready to cry now and I wanted to tell him that I could, but the truth was if whoever had taken his money hadn’t left an imprint on the chest, I wouldn’t be able to help him at all.
+I wanted to assure him that I could find his culprit, but if whoever had taken his money hadn’t left an imprint on the chest, I wouldn’t be able to help him at all.